 Government to Start Searching Brevard Beachside Dump for Military Waste

-In the early 1970s, the U.S. Air Force closed landfills by covering waste with a 1 to 12 feet deep soil layer.
-No control measures (e.g., liners or impermeable caps) were installed when the landfills were closed, leaving the hazardous materials available to migrate from the site.
-Open dumpsites with no liners are considered a challenging issue in groundwater protection.
+In the 1970s, the U.S. Air Force dealt with landfills by covering the waste with a layer of soil between 1 to 12 feet deep.
+These landfills did not have control measures, such as liners or impermeable caps, so hazardous materials could easily migrate from the site.
+Open dumpsites without liners pose a significant risk for groundwater contamination.

 Jacksonville oncologist, along with cancer survivors and nationally recognized environmental health advocate Stel Bailey helped get the state to investigate cancers in the Satellite Beach and Suntree area.
 After a yearlong wait, the Florida Department of Health released the results in May 2019.
 They concluded that cancer rates were higher but that there was no significant public health risk.
 The agency failed to examine all cancer types and didn't include hundreds of local cancer cases reported to the department.
 Breast cancer was one they left out that is associated with chemical exposures, as seen in a Camp Lejeune study.